Airstack-xyz/docs/guides/solana/social-followings.md

             ]
           }
         }
-        // more followings on Farcaster and Lens
+        // more followings on Farcaster
       ]
     }
   }
 }
 ```

 {% endtab %}
 {% endtabs %}